 Browse Journals and Peer-Reviewed Series

-Bildhaan: An International Journal of Somali Studies (Institute for Global Citizenship)Bildhaan is a multidisciplinary journal that stresses public intellectual engagement.
+Bildhaan: An International Journal of Somali Studies (Kofi Annan Institute for Global Citizenship)Bildhaan is a multidisciplinary journal that stresses public intellectual engagement.
 Established in 2001, it is the first of its kind and encourages submissions in all fields that are relevant to Somali peoples around the world.
+Bildhaan was published both in print and online through issue 18.
+In 2018, Bildhaan transitioned distribution to digital format only.

-Under new editorship, and with a committed international editorial board, HIMALAYA is developing a stronger web presence and a more contemporary visual look, both online and in print.
-Beginning in 2014, we aim to produce one omnibus and one themed, guest edited issue each year.
+Under the current editorship, HIMALAYA has developed a stronger web presence and a more contemporary visual look, both online and in print.
+Beginning in 2014, we have been producing two issues a year, in print and online.

 Current print issues of HIMALAYA are available for members of ANHS and Institutional subscribers.
 ANHS membership and subscription rates and additional information can be found here.
-Back issues of Himalaya are available for free online (currently with a two-volume rolling embargo) from this Digital Commons site.
+Back issues of Himalaya are available for free online from this Digital Commons site.

-Additional information about institutional or individual subscriptions should be sent to the editors, Sienna Craig and Mark Turin at the following email <email@example.com>
+Additional information about institutional or individual subscriptions should be sent to the editors, Jeevan Sharma and Michael Heneise, at the following email <firstname.lastname@example.org>

 We need your support.
 Please consider HIMALAYA for your next publication, recommend the journal to colleagues and students, consider editing a themed issue, and let us know of your publications and events so that we can offer appropriate coverage.

-Macalester Abroad: Research and Writing from Off-campus Study (Institute for Global Citizenship)
+Macalester Abroad: Research and Writing from Off-campus Study (Kofi Annan Institute for Global Citizenship)

 The Macalester International Journal includes volumes that publish selected papers from the Macalester International Roundtable and from the Macalester College Faculty Development International Seminars.
 The Roundtable, an intellectual festival convened each October, is an occasion for serious conversations across the College on topics of transnational significance.
 The practice is to commission a set of essays - a keynote address, followed by two additional essays delivered by seasoned scholars - which become the center of debate and discussion.
 Each of the two essays receives public response from a Macalester student and a member of the faculty.
 The purposes of the Roundtable are to cogitate together upon crucial but difficult global questions and to cultivate further the equipoise that minds of the Macalester academic community have long been expected to hold between local anxieties and transnational pressures.